PEKIN DUCK By far, the most popular duck for the meat producer, these ducks are fast growing with a good feed conversion.

 Click for prices & availability dates.

-ROUEN DUCK Originating from France this Rouen Ducks are remarkable similar looking to the more popular Mallard.
-One significant difference however is that the Rouen is said to have the most flavorful meat.
-As layers they are moderate often producing eggs that are greenish in color.Click for prices & availability dates.
+ROUEN DUCK Originating from France, Rouen ducks are remarkably similar in looks to the more popular Mallard.
+One significant difference however, is that the Rouen is said to have the most flavorful meat.
+As layers they are moderate, often producing eggs that are greenish in color.Click for prices & availability dates.

-are similar in size to the Rouen and are very hardy ducks.
-They were developed in an area called Pomerania which comprises the coastal regions of Germany, Holland and Belgium.
+These are similar in size to the Rouen and are very hardy ducks.
+They were developed in an area called Pomerania which is comprised of the coastal regions of Germany, Holland and Belgium.
 For many years this area was under the Swedish throne.
 As there are several written references to the breed in the 1850s, development probably occurred in the 1830s and 1840s.
-Same as the Blue swedish, only Black
+They are the same as the Blue swedish, only Black.

 The Cayuga breed is thought to have been developed from the wild Black Duck breed in the region of Lake Cayuga in New York.
 This makes it one of the few duck breeds originating in the United States.
 Prior to the arrival of the Pekin breed, they were the bird of choice for meat production in the Northeast.
 Once the Pekin arrived with its white feathers and cleaner appearing carcass, the Cayuga quickly lost its appeal.
 They remain a very hardy duck and many of their eggs have varying degrees of gray in the shell color.
 On rare occasions they will lay a pure black egg.